nemanjan00/workerjs-worker/README.md

 });

-// Tell worker that you are ready worker.ready();
+// Tell worker that you are ready to recieve tasks worker.ready();

 ```